-1. You are troubleshooting a LaserWriter IINTX printer.
-What is the first troubleshooting action you should take?
-2. You are troubleshooting a LaserWriter IIf printer using the LaserWriter IIf/g Diagnostic Chart.
+- 1. You are troubleshooting a LaserWriter IINTX printer.
+What is the first troubleshooting action you should take? - 2.
+You are troubleshooting a LaserWriter IIf printer using the LaserWriter IIf/g Diagnostic Chart.
 After installing the LaserWriter II test connector and switching on the printer, you find that all four LEDs are on.
-What action should you take?
-3. Flowchart 2 of "LaserWriter II Troubleshooting-Print Engine Check" in the Apple Service Guide for LaserWriter Printers (Volume I), refers you to Table D. Following Table D, you find that there is no continuity through the thermoprotector.
-What action should you take?
-4. While using Flowchart 1 of "LaserWriter II Troubleshooting-Functional Check" in the Apple Service Guide for LaserWriter Printers (Volume I), you find that the Paper-Out and Paper Jam LEDs are flashing.
+What action should you take? - 3.
+Flowchart 2 of "LaserWriter II Troubleshooting-Print Engine Check" in the Apple Service Guide for LaserWriter Printers (Volume I), refers you to Table D. Following Table D, you find that there is no continuity through the thermoprotector.
+What action should you take? - 4.
+While using Flowchart 1 of "LaserWriter II Troubleshooting-Functional Check" in the Apple Service Guide for LaserWriter Printers (Volume I), you find that the Paper-Out and Paper Jam LEDs are flashing.
 Which flowchart should you use next?

-The state of the s You are using the LaserWriter II Flowchart II in the Apple Service Guide for LaserWriter Printers (Volume I) to troubleshoot a LaserWriter IINT and you find that the lower fan is inoperable.
-You remove the cover set, check for paper jams install the paper cassette and toner cartridge, close the cover, and plug in and switch on the printer.
+- 5. You are troubleshooting a LaserWriter IISC print engine.
+The ready LED lights steadily after warm-up, but the printer does not print a user test page.
+According to the LaserWriter II Flowcharts file in Service Source, what should you do next? - 6.
+You are using the LaserWriter II Flowchart II in the Apple Service Guide for LaserWriter Printers (Volume I) to troubleshoot a LaserWriter IINT and you find that the lower fan is inoperable.
+You remove the cover set, check for paper jams, reinstall the paper cassette and toner cartridge, close the cover, and plug in and switch on the printer.
 The lower fan still does not operate.
 You verify that the AC outlet supplies the correct voltage and that the top cover is not open.
-What show you do next?
+What should you do next? - 7.
 You are troubleshooting a LaserWriter IINT.
-The fuser heater bulb does not light You consult Apple Service Guide for LaserWriter Printers (Volume I) and check the resistance between pins J331-4 and J331-5.
+The fuser heater bulb does not light.
+You consult Apple Service Guide for LaserWriter Printers (Volume I) and check the resistance between pins J331-4 and J331-5.
 The resistance is less than 1 megohms.
-What should you do next?
+What should you do next? - 8.
 You are troubleshooting a LaserWriter IIg and find that the ready LED does not light.
 What should you do next?